February 22, 2024

 Risk analysis of an average defined benefit pension plan

-Equity risk represents a large component of risk exposure for DB plans, and a drastic downward move in equity prices has the potential to reduce a significant portion of their surplus.
-A decrease in interest rates also has the potential to negatively affect the surplus for the average DB plan, as it would lead to an increase in present value of liabilities.
+Equity risk represents a large component of risk exposure for DB plans, and a drastic downward move in equity prices has the potential to create a significant impact.
+A decrease in interest rates also has the potential to negatively affect the surplus of the average DB pension plan, as it would lead to an increase in the present value of liabilities.

-The impact of interest rate moves on the surplus status of the average Canadian defined benefit pension plan.
+Impact of certain market moves on the surplus status of the average Canadian DB pension plan (%)

 Scenario |